bkbnio/kompendium/README.md

 Currently, the annotations used by Kompendium are as follows

 - `KompendiumField`
-- `PathParam`
-- `QueryParam`
-- `HeaderParam`
-- `CookieParam`
+- `KompendiumParam`

 The intended purpose of `KompendiumField` is to offer field level overrides such as naming conventions (ie snake instead of camel).

-The 4 "param" annotations are to offer supplemental information in data classes that describe the set of parameters types that a notarized route needs to analyze.
+The purpose of `KompendiumParam` is to provide supplemental information needed to properly assign the type of parameter (cookie, header, query, path) as well as other parameter-level metadata.

 ## Examples